310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahhh… Morisawa-senpai didn't listen to what the doctor's advice and tried to come over, and so Shinkai-senpai did whatever he could to stop him.
+Ahhh… Morisawa-senpai didn't listen to the doctor's advice and tried to come over, and so Shinkai-senpai did whatever he could to stop him.
 I see.

 Good work, Senpai~♪
 {% endbubble %}